Diseases & Conditions

 Several things can put people at higher risk for a periprosthetic hip fracture, such as:

-A loosened femoral stem is also a major risk factor.
-This loosening typically occurs over a long period of time, and is most often due to everyday activity.
-It can also result from a thinning of the bone called osteolysis.
+- A loosened femoral stem.
+This is a major risk factor.
+This loosening typically occurs over a long period of time and is most often due to everyday activity.
+It can also result from a thinning of the bone called osteolysis, or an infection of the total hip replacement prosthesis.

 The most common symptoms of periprosthetic hip fracture include: